WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Washington/WaterAllocation/ReadME.md

  - **D_Point.csv**
  - **WR_Doc_POU1.csv**

-A table for mapping of 'purpose of use type' codes to beneficial use categories was obtained from WSDE through email.
+A table for mapping 'purpose of use type' codes to beneficial use categories was obtained from WSDE through email.

 The Python scripts described here are [Jupyter Notebooks](https://jupyter.org/) to prepare the water allocations data in csv format that can be ingested into the WaDE2 DB.